 The Dutch were the first to formulate the cityscape as an independent genre of painting.
 Some art historians believe that the topographical urban motif evolved out of highly developed Dutch cartographic traditions rather than from traditional background scenery in pictures devoted to religious, historical or mythological subjects.
 Civic officials commissioned the new scenes to record their towns' historic towers and spires, as well as the stately new buildings and imposing fortifications that reflected wealth and authority.
 Residents bought portraits of their cities on the open market and proudly displayed them in their homes.

 Although we do not know why Vermeer the interior painter created such an atypical and time-consuming work as the View of Delft, it is possible that his patron and Delft burger Pieter van Ruijven commissioned it.

-In the present work he narrowed his focus to portray the bastions of his native town from a selective view point, on one particular moment while a few sparse cumulus clouds lazily pass overhead casting their shadow over a good part of the composition.
-Art historians have narrowed that time to about 7:30 (see the clock on the Schiedam Gate) on morning of the month June, 1661.
-A moment later, the cloud would have moved on and the scene we now see would no longer be as it is in the View of Delft.
+In the present work, he narrowed his focus to portray the bastions of his native town from a selective viewpoint, on one particular moment while a few sparse cumulus clouds lazily pass overhead casting their shadow over a good part of the composition.
+Art historians have narrowed that time to about 7:30 (see the clock on the Schiedam Gate) on a morning of the month June, 1661.
+A moment later, the cloud would have moved on and the scene we now see would no longer be as Vermeer represented it.

-Rather than representing a viewpoint which would afford the best panorama of the town and its monuments, Vermeer selected one which would convey a deeper and ,perhaps, more personal sense of identify with his beloved city.
+Rather than representing a viewpoint that afforded the best panorama of the town and its monuments, Vermeer selected one which would convey a deeper and, perhaps, more personal sense of indentity with his beloved city.

 Preludio V in C [1.78 MB]